AriPal/SesamWorkshop/SesamWorkshopGuide.md

 The work tasks that needs to be solved (note when each pipe has been saved, remember to start the pipe so it can output the result):
 1. Create a cardealer-source-(yourname) pipe that sends embedded data out
 2. Create a cardealer-inbound-(yourname) pipe that only receives data from cardealer-source-(yourname) and sends out without doing any changes to the data
-3. Create a global-cardealer-(yourname) pipe that only receives data from cardealer-inbound-(yourname) and sends out without doing any changes to the data (same implementation as task 2 except we receive data from a different pipe).
+3. Create a global-cardealer-(yourname) pipe that only receives data from cardealer-inbound-(yourname) and sends out without doing any changes to the data
-4. Create a cardealer-preperation-(yourname) pipe that only receives data from global-cardealer-(yourname) and sends out with the following changes:
+4. Create a cardealer-preperation-(yourname) pipe that only receives data from global-cardealer-(yourname) and sends out without doing any changes to the data
+5. Create a cardealer-endpoint-(yourname) pipe that only receives data from cardealer-preperation-(yourname) and sends out without doing any changes to the data
+6. Go to the cardealer-preperation-(yourname) pipe as previously created, and add the following changes using DTL's as shown in the presentation or can be find [here](https://docs.sesam.io/DTLReferenceGuide.html#concat-dtl-function):

+- Only cars that are sold (Hint: filter)
+- Only cars that cost over 500.000 (hint: filter)
+- If car cost more than 800.000, add a field `expensive:true` (hint: if)
+- Create a field `brandType` that concats field `brand` and `type` e.g. `brandType: Volvo XC90` (hint: concat)
+- Remove field brand and type (hint: remove)

-Input from global-cardealer-(yourname) pipe:
+Input we receive in cardealer-preperation-(yourname) pipe:
 ```json
 {
   "cardealer-source-dler:VIN": "JH4CC2560PC005719",